 When the entire culture of a law firm and the people in it are always promoting and saying how great going in-house is, there must be something to it.
 Most people—attorneys included—are followers and if everyone is saying something is a great idea, it must be true.
 Especially if people with great qualifications are saying it.

 FACT: The smart associates and others who are talking about how great it is to go in-house are not talking about this because they want to go in-house: They make this seem like a good decision because getting rid of you means there is less competition for them.

-The smart partners who encourage other partners that this is a good decision (1) want your clients and (2) a bigger share of the profits.
+The smart partners who encourage other partners that this is a good decision (1) want that partners’ clients and (2) a bigger share of the profits.
 No one inside of a law firm is ever going to tell you that going in-house is a bad idea BECAUSE IT DOES NOT BENEFIT THEM.

 Nearly every attorney wants to be liked by other attorneys.
 By romanticizing going in-house and making this seem like a great thing, the smart attorneys are helping themselves and improving their own careers at your expense.
-If anyone is telling you that going in-house is a good idea then you should smile and get the hell away from this person.
+If anyone is telling you that going in-house is a good idea, then you should smile and get the hell away from this person.
 They are dangerous.

-You may wonder why I have such negative opinions of going in-house as a lawyer.
+You may wonder why I have such negative opinions about going in-house as a lawyer.
 I am a legal recruiter and make my living placing attorneys.
 There are attorneys for whom going in-house may be a good idea (and I will get to these attorneys shortly).
 However, going in-house is a horrible decision for most attorneys and something that can destroy their careers.
 Most attorneys go in-house because of a massive amount of misinformation that is out there.
 It almost never is a good decision.

 Working as an attorney for clients who pay you for your services is something that has been around for thousands of years.
 The billable hour is a relatively new invention—but attorneys coming together and representing various businesses and individuals has been around for as long as the practice of law has existed.